 Common Mistakes to Avoid

 Declawing is never the answer.
-This procedure isn’t just a nail trim, it’s an amputation of the last bone in each toe.
+This procedure is an amputation of the last bone in each toe.
 It’s painful, can lead to behavioral issues, and is actually illegal in many places now.
 There are always better alternatives.

 Expecting instant results sets everyone up for frustration.
 Behavior modification takes weeks, sometimes months.
 Your cat has probably been scratching your couch for a while, and they won’t unlearn that habit overnight.
 Consistency and patience are your best friends here.